ningsuhen/SwiftAddressBook/README.md

 SwiftQRCodeWrapper
 ==================

-Complete Wrapper for the ABAddressBook C-Framework for iOS, written in swift to be typesafe
+Complete wrapper for the ABAddressBook C-Framework for iOS, written in Swift to be typesafe and convenient